CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 The translation table implements two very different steps:

 1. **Validation -** The source values are first validated by a set of validation rules separated by a semicolon.
 Each validation rule defines an error code that is returned if the rule is not fulfilled.
 The next step (translation) happens only if all the validation rules pass.
-A boolean flag (true or false) can make a failing validation rule to stop the engine.
+A boolean flag (TRUE or FALSE) can make a failing validation rule to stop the engine.
 This flag is set to false by default so that the engine report errors without stopping.

 2. **Translation -** The source values are translated to the target values by the (unique) translation rule.